Frequently Asked Questions | ePAY

 What is PCI?

-Do I need to be PCI compliant?
+Do I need to be PCI Compliant?

-Yes.
-If your organization accepts credit or debit card payments for goods or services, PCI requirements apply, even if you never physically handle a payment card.
+If you accept credit or debit card payments for your goods or services, even if you never physically touch a credit card, then yes.
+PCI applies to all entities involved in payment card processing, including merchants, their processors, and their service providers.

-How do I become PCI compliant?
+How do I become PCI Compliant?

 To begin the PCI compliance process, the Primary Contact on file for your entity should use the SecureTrust registration email.
-After registering and signing in to SecureTrust PCI Manager, you will complete the self-assessment questionnaire that matches your payment setup and then complete the Attestation of Compliance.
+If you did not receive that email, contact ePAY at 855-226-7337 to request a resend.
+After registering and logging in to SecureTrust PCI Manager, you will complete the self-assessment questionnaire (SAQ) that matches your payment setup and complete the Attestation of Compliance (AOC) as part of the validation process.

 How can I access the PCI portal to complete my compliance steps?

 Once enrolled in ePAY, the Primary Contact on file should receive an email from SecureTrust with registration instructions.
-To help avoid delays, add SecureTrust to your safe sender list and check your spam or junk folder if you do not see the email.
+To help prevent delays, add SecureTrust to your safe sender’s list and check your spam or junk folder if you do not see the email.
+If you have already registered, you can sign in through the SecureTrust PCI Manager login page. contact SecureTrust at 800-363-1621 or info@securetrust.com if you have questions.

 Who is my primary service provider?